-5.6 Identify the role of a fire sound the alarm 6.
-Understand marshal in the event of an emergency 6.1 Identify the key check allocated area to ensure that everybody has left, take roll call take control of the evacuation and ensure that anybody with evacuation difficulties is aided proceed to the assembly area and report to the Fire officer in charge Emergency is: emergencies and the importance of emergency procedures emergency terms a situation that is unexpected, threatens safety or causes serious disruption and requires immediate action Emergencies can include incidents, occurrences, accidents.
+1 6.
+Understand 5.6 Identify the role of a fire marshal in the event of an emergency 6.1 Identify the key sound the alarm check allocated area to ensure that everybody has left, take roll call take control of the evacuation and ensure that anybody with evacuation difficulties is aided proceed to the assembly area and report to the Fire officer in charge Emergency is: emergencies and the importance of emergency procedures emergency terms a situation that is unexpected, threatens safety or causes serious disruption and requires immediate action Emergencies can include incidents, occurrences, accidents.
 Examples are listed below.
-Incident/Occurrence - this could include a fight, power cut or drug overdose, etc. Emergency - this could include health emergencies such as epileptic seizure, anaphylactic shock, heart attack, etc. Accident - this could include someone falling down steps, someone slipping on a wet floor, etc. 6.2 Identify different types of emergencies within the workplace power, system or equipment failure; flood; actual or threatened serious injury; serious illness; bomb threat, fire, terror threat 6.3 Recognise how people react when emergencies occur Types of reactions: Public/human responses - fight or flight Panic, freeze Crowd control, danger of crushing 6.4 Identify actions to be taken in an emergency situation follow correct procedures depending on emergency ensure safety of self and others report to appropriate authorities

-6.5 Identify the role of the security operative in relation to first aid incidents 6.6 Recognise evacuation principles Evacuation - this is a controlled process of emptying an area or premises of people.
+Incident/Occurrence - this could include a fight, power cut or drug overdose, etc. Emergency - this could include health emergencies such as epileptic seizure, anaphylactic shock, heart attack, etc. Accident - this could include someone falling down steps, someone slipping on a wet floor, etc. 6.2 Identify different types of emergencies within the workplace power, system or equipment failure; flood; actual or threatened serious injury; serious illness; bomb threat, fire, terror threat 6.3 Recognise how people react when emergencies occur Types of reactions: Public/human responses - fight or flight Panic, freeze Crowd control, danger of crushing 6.4 Identify actions to be taken in an emergency situation follow correct procedures depending on emergency ensure safety of self and others report to appropriate authorities security ntify the role of the operative in relation aid incidents act quickly, be authoritative, remain calm, encourage others to remain calm follow procedures for making emergency calls follow escalation procedures if required document clearly what happened and your response review and evaluate incident Identify how a graduated response can be applied to incidents List actions to be taken when first aid is required If necessary, contact designated first aider or the emergency services Know the limits of your own ability and authority to deal with personal injury Record the injury in the accident book Keep people safe, including onlookers Provide privacy whenever possible 6.6 Reprincipl ecognise evacuation es Evacuation - this is a controlled process of emptying an area or premises of people.
 Evacuation can be to an adjoining area within a building or outside depending on the severity of the incident.
 Examples for evacuation could be flood, fire or terror threat.
 Invacuation - this is a controlled process of getting people into safe premises due to an incident which could cause harm to people who were outside.
 For example, if a person with a firearm started to shoot people in the street you would encourage everyone into the building and lock the doors for safety.